GI5005A - Approaches to International Relations and Foreign Policy (2018/19)

 1. Analyse the key debates in International Relations theory.

-2. Evaluate competing theoretical perspectives on the international system.
+2. Distinguish between and evaluate competing theoretical perspectives on the international system.

-The module will be assessed by a 2500 word essay.
+The module will be assessed by a 2000-word essay.

 Bull, H., The Anarchical Society.
 Houndmills, Basingstoke: Macmillan